-Join us on Wednesday December 2nd as the CMHDS presents a new type of event – the “Logistics For Breakfast” Discussion Roundtable.
+On Wednesday December 2nd, 2009 the CMHDS began presenting a new type of event – “Logistics For Breakfast”.
 Each event will feature breakfast and an introduction and presentation by an industry expert.
 After the presentation the floor will be opened to questions and discussions by attendees.

-For our first event we welcome Michael Docherty of i to i logistics (www.itoilogistics.com) as we present “Warehouse Management Systems – The Key To Effective Supply Chain Management“.
-Whether you are looking to implement a new WMS, upgrade an old one or just want to increase your knowledge and meet with like minded professionals this meeting will hold something for everyone!
+For our first event we welcomed Michael Docherty of i to i logistics (www.itoilogistics.com) as he presented “Warehouse Management Systems – The Key To Effective Supply Chain Management“.
+Whether you were looking to implement a new WMS, upgrade an old one or just want to increase your knowledge and meet with like minded professionals this meeting held something for everyone!

 Michael Docherty was born in Glasgow, Scotland and educated at the University of Glasgow (B.Sc.).
 He is a past Executive Member of the Canadian Supply Chain & Logistics Association (SCL) and is a member of CMHDS and the Institute of Transport & Logistics (UK).
 After running warehouses and distribution centres in the U.K. for Exel Logistics and Watney’s Breweries, he moved to Vancouver, British Columbia in 1987 where he worked with Nissan Canada Inc. managing their part distribution facility before opening his own consulting business in 1990.
 In 1997 he joined H.A.
 Simons as Director of Logistics Planning.
 In 2000, he formed a partnership with St. Jude Resources to create a new consulting company: i to i logistics Inc (www.itoilogistics.com).